upgradingdave/camunda-deep-dives/camunda-8-tasklist-reactjs-2/README.md

 - As of December 2024, User Task Listeners are not planned to be available until 8.7, so, for this experiment, we'll use Job Workers and Execution Listeners
 - [How to migrate to Zeebe user tasks](https://docs.camunda.io/docs/apis-tools/migration-manuals/migrate-to-zeebe-user-tasks/)
-- Tried using Spring Zeebe SDK but got some strange errors when trying to get instance details
+- Tried using Spring Zeebe SDK but got ssl errors when trying to get instance details
+- Followed [this guide](https://docs.camunda.io/docs/apis-tools/java-client/) to create Zeebe Client.
+Had to use `grpcs://clusterId.region.camunda.io` instead of `clusterId.region.camunda.io:443`
+- I got the same error when using simple Zeebe Client:
 ```
 2024-12-20T11:14:16.154-05:00  INFO 38851 --- [nio-8080-exec-3] o.apache.coyote.http11.Http11Processor   : Error parsing HTTP request header
  Note: further occurrences of HTTP request parsing errors will be logged at DEBUG level.